The best headphone experience: 5 points to get it

 A closed headphone is one that has the “back” (or “bottom”) of its body closed, featuring a solid piece made of plastic, metal alloy or wood.
 In on-ear headphones, the part where there is a solid piece is called ear cups.
 In the in-ears, this same region is called “faceplate”.

 The great advantage of using closed-back headphones is passive isolation, where their structure itself helps to attenuate ambient noise.
 Depending on the headphone model, this isolation can be considerably more efficient than ANC (Active Noise Cancelling).
-An example of this are CIEMs (Custom In-Ear Monitor), which I explained about in this article.
+An example of this are CIEMs (Custom In-Ear Monitor), which I explained regarding in this article.

 2 – Activities that are normally carried out